Skip to main content

 Only project admins have permissions to adjust the parsing rules.

-It's possible to adjust custom HTML parsing rules on a per-project basis.
-To learn more about the rules, please refer to OKAPI documentation.
+You can customize HTML parsing rules on a per-project basis to better suit your specific needs.
+For more detailed information on the available rules, please refer to the OKAPI documentation.

-To get started, proceed to the project settings and then navigate to the HTML parsing rules tab.
+Go to your project settings and navigate to the HTML parsing rules tab:

-After the rules have been adjusted, they'll be applied to all new content imports.
-The previously imported content will stay intact but if you re-import an existing entry, it will be recreated according to the new rules.
+Once you've adjusted the rules, they will be applied to all new content imports.
+Previously imported content will remain unchanged, but if you re-import an existing entry, it will be recreated according to the new rules.

 Technical limitations

-• Invalid HTML, such as duplicate tag IDs, may lead to import failures.
-It's crucial to ensure the HTML is valid to avoid disruptions in the import process.
+• Invalid HTML: Issues such as duplicate tag IDs or improperly closed tags can lead to import failures or broken content in Lokalise.
+It’s essential to ensure your HTML is valid before importing to avoid disruptions.

 Input